LSeixas98/LSeixas98/README.md

 ### 📚 Academic Citation

-If you need to cite me in international articles, use:
+If you need to cite me in articles, use:

 > **SEIXAS, Lucas Felipe Cassol**